SrTanuj/EasyTest-Form-Filler/README.md

 EasyTest Form Filler is a chrome extension that fills form on webpage automatically with random data and help developers and testers save time.

+### The extension is now live on Chrome store ↓
+<a href="https://chromewebstore.google.com/detail/easytest-form-filler/bgpkkmigabmeolpebpbcmnmmohgeahbp" target="_blank">EasyTest Form Filler</a>

 ## How it works?

 * Simply install the extension by following instructions given below.